 You can repay your loan amount to any HFC (Housing finance company) or NBFC (Non-banking finance company) in cash provided each loan instalment is less than Rs 2 lakh.

-Section 269ST prohibits any person to receive amount of Rs.2 lakh and above in cash:
+Section 269ST prohibits any person to receive an amount of Rs.2 lakh and above in cash:

-Subsequently after introducing this section, various representations were sent by non-banking financial companies (NBFCs) and housing finance companies (HFCs) as to whether the limit of Rs 2 lakh shall apply to one instalment of loan repayment or for the whole amount of such repayment.
+After introducing this section, various representations were sent by NBFCs and HFCs as to whether the limit of Rs.2 lakh shall apply to one instalment of loan repayment or for the whole amount of such repayment.

 Introduction of Penal Provisions

 The government has also introduced penalty provisions if Section 269ST is violated.

 If a person receives the amount in cash over the above-specified limit of Rs.2 lakh, he is liable to pay a penalty equal to the amount received in cash.

 Thus, it is very important to ensure that you do not receive cash of Rs.2 lakh and above in a single transaction, aggregate from a person in a day, or in respect to transactions relating to one event or occasion from a person.